Tapas071/Tapas071/README.md

 <div style="max-width: 600px; margin: 0 auto;">

-- 👨🏻‍💻 I'm working as a Fullstack Developerat Artelus
+- 👨🏻‍💻 I'm working as a Fullstack Developer at Artelus

 - 🔭 I've done Bachelor of Engineering from Jadavpur University in 2024.